johannheyne/acf-tablefield-pro-docs/_topics/field_data.md

 	</tbody>
 </table>

-The table above results in a JSON string below.
+The table above is stored in the database as a JSON string below.

 {% include codeblock.html
 lang="JS"